AndreaSillano/Computational_Intelligence/Exam Project/README.md

 ## MinMax

-We also implement MinMax algorithm with alpha-beta pruning, a decision-making algorithm used in two-player games.
+We also implement MinMax algorithm with alpha-beta pruning inspired on poyrazn repository, a decision-making algorithm used in two-player games.
 We already expect minmax to overcome other methods, so we will use it as a comparator for ES and RL.
 The code defines classes for the game, game tree nodes, and a MinMax player.

 ### Tree Management